How do Stream Management Plans differ from other watershed plans?

 Integrated Water Management Plans are described in the Colorado Basin Roundtable’s Integrated Water Management Plan (IWMP) Framework, which took the SMP concept and widened it to include consumptive uses of water like drinking water, irrigation and energy production.
 IWMPs still focus on water management practices, streamflow, and the variables affected by it but also account for a wider array of needs, as well as a much larger group of stakeholders including water rights owners and riparian land owners.
 This collaborative approach allows a regional, comprehensive understanding of needs and gaps for environmental, recreational, and consumptive users, and attempts to fill those needs in a way that is mutually beneficial.

 Though similar, there are distinct advantages to both SMPs and IWMPs.
 Stakeholders primarily interested in stream health and recreational water needs, or those who aim to solve a specific environmental challenge but need data or assessments to inform their next steps, might find a stream management plan the right fit.
 On the other hand, stakeholder groups that are representative of many interests, or have questions or challenges related to water use and management in addition to environmental and recreational needs, may be more interested in pursuing an IWMP.
 By putting more of a focus on water users and their values, IWMPs often look at solutions that meet community needs, river needs, and the needs of other interest groups.
 Deciding which type of plan your community should pursue is an individual decision, and should be based on the motivation for planning and the problems, challenges, and goals identified by stakeholders in the planning process.
+This is described in more depth in the Nuts and Bolts section of this site.

 Watershed Plans more broadly can focus on watershed health and water quality parameters or mitigating risk to water users from fires or floods.
 They can be broad in scope, encompassing all of the land in an entire watershed to evaluate how land and water are used in that area and how water quality is affected by those uses.